gemesa/phantom-pass/docs/src/18-virtual-machine-instruction.md

 # Virtual machine (instruction-level)

 An LLVM pass that replaces arithmetic instructions with calls to a register-based VM.
-Instead of executing `add`, `sub`, `mul`, etc. directly, operands are stored into a global register file, then `__vm_dispatch(opcode, dst, src0, src1)` executes the operation and writes the result back to a destination register.
+Instead of executing `add`, `sub`, `mul`, etc. directly, operands are stored into a global register file.
+Then `__vm_dispatch(opcode, dst, src0, src1)` executes the operation via the proper VM handler and writes the result back to a destination register.
 This means that before calling `__vm_dispatch`, the inputs must be copied into the `src0` and `src1` registers, and the result must be read from the `dst` register.

 This is a simplified, instruction-level approach.
 Commercial tools usually virtualize entire functions or regions and hide control flow inside the VM.
 Here, we only virtualize individual operations while keeping branches and loops native.